csc-training/geocomputing_course/materials/exercise_basics.md

 #SBATCH --partition=test         # Job queues: test, interactive, small, large, longrun, hugemem, hugemem_longrun
 #SBATCH --ntasks=1               # Number of tasks.
 Upper limit depends on partition.
 For a serial job this should be set 1!

+echo -n "We are running on"
-srun hostname                    # Run hostname-command, that will print the name of the Puhti compute node that has been allocated for this particular job srun sleep 60                    # Run sleep-command, to keep the job running for an additional 60 seconds, in order to have time to monitor the job
+hostname                    # Run hostname-command, that will print the name of the Puhti compute node that has been allocated for this particular job sleep 60                    # Run sleep-command, to keep the job running for an additional 60 seconds, in order to have time to monitor the job echo "This job has finished"
 ```

 In the batch job example above we are requesting